-Rarity: It occurs on just under 70 heathland sites across England, but at many of these exists at perilously low numbers.
+Rarity: It occurs in roughly 100 heathland sites across England & Wales, but at many of these exists at perilously low numbers.

 Marsh Clubmoss is a living fossil, which first appeared on the planet 400 million years ago, thriving during the Silurian and Carboniferous eras.
 It is virtually unchanged from the plants our vertebrate ancestors would have seen when they first emerged from the oceans.

 The species was once widespread across the extensive heathlands and wet mires in the UK; but as these habitats were destroyed over the last two centuries these populations became more fragmented and eventually most were wiped out.